justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

 def coflatten[A](fa: F[A]): F[F[A]]
 ```

 When implementing Comonad's for our own data types we need to make a decision on how to take a structure and create a nested version of it.
 This is not totally arbitrary, as Comonads have a set of laws like Monads, and so our implementation must satisfy those laws.
-As we'll see shortly, a way to make a lawful Comonad for NonEmptyList is for the `coflatten` to create a `NonEmptyList[NonEmptyList[A]]]` which is the list of all of the original list and all of it's suffixes (or tails).
+As we'll see shortly, a way to make a lawful Comonad for NonEmptyList is for the `coflatten` to create a `NonEmptyList[NonEmptyList[A]]]` which is a list of the original list and all of its suffixes (tails).

 ```scala
 val nel1 = NonEmptyList.of(1,2,3,4,5)